retroFlecters/retroflect-client-web/README.md

 ### As a visitor

+[] I want to see the app title,
+so that I know what app I am using.

 [] I want to view a sign in form,
 so I can attempt to sign in.